Supplies needed prior to the bath:

 The danger:

 Never leave your dog unattended for a second.
-Have what you need at hand if you must walk away, bring your dog with you, better safe than sorry.
+Have what you need at hand and if you must walk away, bring your dog with you.
+Better to be safe than sorry!

 Now you are ready to get wet:

-Place your dog in the sink or tub on a rubber bath mat to give him traction.
-Use tepid or warm water spray downward and rinse well, especially the feet and hind area.
-Add shampoo working from head to tail, if your pup has longer hair, then rub the shampoo into the hair in a downward motion, not in a circular motion which can create a loss of hair and tangles.
-Rinse and shampoo again.
-Rinse, add conditioner wait a minute or two and rinse, rinse, rinse.
+Place your dog in the sink or tub on a rubber bath mat, to give them traction.
+Using tepid or warm water, spray downward and rinse well.
+Remembering to wash the feet and hind area.
+Add shampoo, working from head to tail.
+If your pup has longer hair, rub the shampoo into the hair in a downward motion, not in a circular motion —which can create tangles and hair loss.
+Rinse and shampoo once more!
+Rinse, add conditioner, wait a minute or two and rinse, rinse, rinse!

-Gently squeeze out the excess water off your dog’s feet and wrap him up in a soft towel, tell him how good he was and allow him to stay wrapped up for 5-10 minutes.
-For short-haired dogs and in the warmer months, I’ll put them out on the deck to shake it off, cuts my drying time in half.
-When drying use warm air to avoid accidental burns.
+Gently squeeze out the excess water off your dog’s feet and wrap them up in a soft towel, tell them how good they were and allow them to stay wrapped up for 5-10 minutes.
+For short-haired dogs: when its warm, I’ll put them out on the deck to shake it off.
+This cuts drying time in half!
+When drying, use warm air to avoid accidental burns.
 Hot air can be too harsh for your Havanese dog’s coat.

 Learn about the Bin Bath!
 Years ago a Havanese breeder shared this tip with me and I am so grateful she did!
 It makes for a far easier and faster way of prepping a long coat.
-For a demonstration.
-This Video Bin Bath.
+For a demonstration, see this video Bin Bath.

 Drying and combing again:

 A stand-alone dryer is ideal for the show dog but expensive.
-Heated dryers can damage the hair, so I suggest an Ionized hairdryer, no heat setting, dry one area at a time.
-If the coat is long, blow the coat downward to reduce the formation of more tangle.
-Many tangles should be gone from the pre-brushing but some minor ones will form during the bathing and will need to be removed.
+Heated dryers can damage the hair, so I suggest an Ionized hairdryer: no heat setting, dry one area at a time.
+If the coat is long, blow the coat downward to reduce the formation of tangles.
+Most tangles should be gone from the pre-brushing, but some minor ones will form during the bathing and will need to be removed.
 Combing is best by using a technique called line combing.
-Also, you may have heard that you should never comb or brush the coat dry, so lightly spritz water or a conditioner/water mixture on the coat prior to combing.
+Additionally, you may have heard that you should never comb or brush the coat dry.
+Lightly spritz water or a conditioner/water mixture on the coat, prior to combing.
 Be sure that your dog is completely dried and combed out.
-For more information refer to the Grooming the Havanese section